White Line Disease in Cattle

 White line disease cattle symptoms

 Cattle with white line disease usually show clear signs, especially limping and damage to the hoof.
 The animal may walk unevenly or avoid putting weight on the sore foot.
 Pain and lameness are the main signs that something is wrong.
 Visually, affected hooves often show separation along the white line—the junction between the wall horn and the sole horn.
-Sometimes accompanied by bleeding or the presence of pus, especially if an abscess has developed.
-The area may appear bruised or darker in color, and in more severe cases, the separation can extend upward toward the coronary band.
+Sometimes accompanied by bleeding or pus, especially if an abscess has developed.
+The area may appear bruised or darker in color, and in more severe cases, the separation can extend upward toward the coronary band.White Line Lesions

 Hoof in white line

-- Lameness : Limping or favoring one leg.
+• Lameness: Limping or favoring one leg.

-- Pain sensitivity : Especially evident when pressure is applied.
+• Pain sensitivity: Especially evident when pressure is applied.

-- Altered gait/posture : To avoid weight on the affected area.
+• Altered gait/posture: To avoid weight on the affected area.

-- Reluctance to bear weight : On the affected foot.
+• Reluctance to bear weight: On the affected foot.

-- Depression or lethargy : Especially in chronic or untreated cases.
+• Depression or lethargy: Especially in chronic or untreated cases.

 Causes of White Line Disease in Cattle

-When the laminae are disturbed by bruising, pressure, or injury, the white line becomes weaker and can split or crack.
-This makes it easy for stones, dirt, or bacteria like(Fusobacterium necrophorum, Arcanobacterium pyogenes) to get inside, which can lead to pain, infection, and lameness.
-WLD mostly occurs due to factors like physical pressure, poor flooring, wet conditions, thin soles and poor nutrition.
+When the laminae get bruised or damaged, the white line weakens and starts to crack.
+This lets stones, dirt, and bacteria like Fusobacterium necrophorum and Arcanobacterium pyogenes work their way inside, leading to pain, infection, and lameness.
+Most WLD cases come down to physical pressure, poor flooring, wet conditions, thin soles, and poor nutrition.

 1:Pressure, Twisting, and Sharp Surfaces